joshgerdes/jekyll-uno/_drafts/git-using-github-desktop-on-windows-for-sysadmins.md

 2. Click File
 3. Click Clone repository….
 4. ![Github Desktop - Clone repository](/uploads/githubdesktop-cloneareposnap.png "Github Desktop - Clone repository")
-5. On the Github.com tab, enter in your Github credentials
+5. On the Github.com tab, enter your Github credentials
 6. Select the Local path of where you want the Git repository to be saved locally on your device
 7. Click Clone